webceyhan/ts-boilerplate/README.md

 # Now you can run various npm run commands:
 npm start
-npm run watch
+npm run dev
 npm run test
 npm run build
 ...
 ```
-> Take a look at all the scripts in [`package.json`](https://github.com/webceyhan/ts-boilerplate/blob/master/package.json)
+> Take a look at all the available scripts in [`package.json`](https://github.com/webceyhan/ts-boilerplate/blob/master/package.json)

 ## Development

-Run `npm run watch` to watch all file changes in the /src folder
+Run `npm run dev` to watch all file changes in the /src folder
 and restart the program instanly during the development.

 ## Tests